molily/molily.de/_posts/2019-02-03-testing-angular.md

 });
 ```

 Using `describe`, we define a test suite for the `CounterComponent`.
 Inside, there are two `beforeEach` blocks.
 The first `beforeEach` block configures the `TestBed`.
-The second renders the component.
+The second renders the Component.

 You might wonder why the function in the `beforeEach` block is marked as an `async` function.
 It is because `compileComponents` is an asynchronous operation.
 To compile the Components, Angular needs to fetch external the template files referenced by `templateUrl`.